Qualities of Academic Writing

-At Empire State College—because you study independently, sometimes at a distance from your mentor or tutor—writing is a way to show your mentor you have learned.
+At Empire State College—because you study independently, sometimes at a distance from your mentor or tutor—writing is a way to show your mentor that you have learned.
 But there's a more important reason to write.
-Writing helps you think, and thinking is what college is all about.
+Writing helps you think, and critical thinking is what college is all about.
 College writing is not simply about recording ideas or proving learning, it's about creating ideas, creating learning.
-Writing isn't a product.
-Writing is a process.
+Writing isn't a product; writing is a process.

 Go Deep and Be Willing to Change Direction

 Bringing your thinking fully into consciousness and directing it as you educate yourself and build your knowledge isn't, however, simply a natural process.
 The best student writers are willing to experience the discomforts, dangers, and hard work of swimming into open, deep waters and changing directions a number of times as they develop their thinking through the writing process.
 College writing isn't "writing to the point" and getting it right the first time.
 "College Writing" is "College Rewriting."
 As you write to learn, you are expected to tolerate—in fact, actively seek—uncertainty, mistakes to learn from, ideas irritatingly contrary to your own.
 You are expected to leave the shore, the protected waters of secure and easy initial thinking and first drafts, to enter "deep water," where you will encounter the unexpected.
 There you seek new information, new directions, new perspectives from readers and from other writers and sources.
 Then, through a combination of your rethinking and your responses to new discoveries—through "re-vision"—you develop a paper very different from the one you would have been able to write in the earliest stages of the writing process.
 You have constructed new knowledge.